-Already during the establishing of Finland's Natura 2000 network, Vapo Group exchanged about 3,000 hectares of mires with significant natural values for conservation purposes and got back areas suitable for peat production.
+Already during the establishing of Finland's Natura 2000 network, Neova Group exchanged about 3,000 hectares of mires with significant natural values for conservation purposes and got back areas suitable for peat production.

-After the year 2010, Vapo Group has actively continued the exchange of mires which are in its ownership and which have significant natural values, or it attempts to sell them for conservation.
-During 2012 - 2019, Vapo Group has sold or exchanged areas for conservation of totalling 4,364 hectares from all over Finland.21 These negotiations shall continue.
+Since 2010, Neova Group has continued to exchange and sell the mires owned by it and with high nature values for conservation purposes.
+During 2012 - 2023, Neova Group has sold or exchanged areas for conservation of totalling 5,140 hectares from all over Finland.
+20